verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ![Kibana](/docs/images/multicluster/kibana-multicluster.png)

 An alternative approach to using the Kibana UI is to query Elasticsearch from the command line.
 Here is an example of how to obtain log records from the command line.
+Search the output of the query for responses that have the `cluster_name` field set to the name of the managed cluster.
    ```shell
    # On the admin cluster
    $ kibanaUrl=$(kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \